aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-client-side-script/add-remove-comments-from-client-side/_index.md

 weight: 170
 url: /net/aspose-cells-gridweb/add-remove-comment-from-client-side/
 keywords: GridWeb,add,remove,comment,js
-description: This article introduces how to work with comment in client js in GridWeb.
+description: This article introduces how to work with comments in client‑side JavaScript in GridWeb.
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-This topic discusses adding and removing Comments from client side in the Aspose.Cells.GridWeb control.
+This topic discusses adding and removing comments from the client side in the Aspose.Cells.GridWeb control.

 {{% /alert %}}

-Aspose.Cells GridWeb now supports adding and removing Comments from client side.
-For this, the API provides the "addcomments" and "delcomments" functions.
-The following code snippet demonstrates adding and removing comments from client side in GridWeb.
+Aspose.Cells GridWeb now supports adding and removing comments from the client side.
+For this, the API provides the `addcomments` and `delcomments` functions.
+The following code snippet demonstrates adding and removing comments from the client side in GridWeb.

 ## Sample Code